 Lake with water lilies

-The WISER project is developing methods for assessing and restoring aquatic ecosystems.
+The WISER project has developed methods for assessing and restoring aquatic ecosystems.

 The majority of European lakes, rivers and coastal ecosystems are degraded.
 EutrophicationEnhanced primary productivity caused by nitrogen and phosphorous, organic pollution, intense catchment land use and habitat degradation affect almost all European surface waters.
 Ecosystem functions have been lost, and many aquatic species have disappeared from entire ecoregions.